-Criteria for Graduating with Honors
+Criteria for Graduating with Distinction

-Graduates who have earned a grade point average of 3.5 and have completed at least one-fourth of their degree or diploma requirements in residence at Robeson Community College will be granted a degree or diploma with honors.

-Only courses required in the assigned program of study will be considered in the calculation of a grade point average in determining honors status.
-The College furnishes honor stoles to be worn for the graduation exercise.
+Graduates who have earned a grade point average of 3.5 and have completed at least one-fourth of their degree or diploma requirements in residence at Robeson Community College will be granted a degree or diploma with distinction.
+Only courses required in the assigned program of study will be considered in the calculation of a grade point average in determining academic distinction.
+The College furnishes cords to be worn for the graduation exercise.